TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 Putting a hash on the end of a full or relative URL will trigger the route on the resulting page load.

+### `round(num, decimalPlaces)` - Round a number to a set number of decimal places :id=round

+Fast but accurate number rounding (https://stackoverflow.com/a/48764436/1309986 solution 2) using the "half away from zero" method (AKA "commercial" rounding), the most common type.

+Inputs must be numbers otherwise an error is generated.

 ### `truthy(val, [default])` - Returns true or false or the optional default value depending on the value :id=truthy

 True accepts 'on', 'On', 'ON', 'true', 'True', 'TRUE', '1', true, 1